SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

     ])
     ```

-    by making the augmentation more computationally demanding, it should be easier to get a boost in performance when
+    By making the augmentation more computationally demanding, it should be easier to get a boost in performance when
     using multiple workers because the data augmentation is also executed in parallel.

 7. (Optional, requires access to GPU) If your dataset fits in GPU memory it is beneficial to set the `pin_memory` flag
     to `True`.
-By setting this flag we are essentially telling PyTorch that they can lock the data in place in memory
+By setting this flag we are essentially telling PyTorch that it can lock the data in place in memory
     which will make the transfer between the *host* (CPU) and the *device* (GPU) faster.

 This ends the module on distributed data loading in PyTorch.
 If you want to go into more details we highly recommend